Popular services

 Application forms and documentation.

-The registration certificate is given to European (EU and EEA) citizens who wish to reside long-term in Cyprus.
+The registration certificate is given to European (EU and EEA) citizens who wish to reside in Cyprus for a long time.
 It is also called yellow slip because it is printed on yellow paper.
 You apply for a registration certificate within four months of entry to the Republic; you will hand the application to the relevant (district) immigration unity of the Civil Registry and Migration Department.
 The registration certificate does not expire.

 Moving to Cyprus for EU citizens is straightforward as they can work in the Republic and own property without restrictions.